Primary tabs

 Teaching

-The course is entirely research-based, so there are no taught elements (lectures etc.) All students are encouraged to attend weekly student seminars which helps in understanding all the different research currently taking place in the Department.
+The course is entirely research-based, so there are no taught elements (lectures etc.) However, students are encouraged to attend various seminars and courses run by the Department and within the wider University.

 ---|---|